rabbitmq/rabbitmq-oauth2-tutorial/README.md

 This is what it happens the under hood:
 1. First of all, both users must be declared in UAA.
 We already created them (`rabbit_admin` & `rabbit_monitor`) when we ran `make setup-users-and-tokens` command.
 2. In order to access the RabbitMQ management ui, the user must first login with *username* blank and with a JWT token as the *password*.
-  RabbitMQ does not support a *Service Provider initiated flow* where RabbitMQ would redirect the user to some url to authenticate if the user does not present any credentials.
+  RabbitMQ does not support a *Service Provider initiated flow* where RabbitMQ would redirect the user to some url (a.k.a. *authorization endpoint*) to authenticate if the user does not present any credentials.
 Instead, RabbitMQ only supports an *Identity Provider initiated flow* where the user must come with its credentials.
 3. To obtain the JWT Token, the user presents its credentials (username & password) to some application which acts like a **login server** which authenticates the user with UAA.
 In our case, the flow is implemented by calling the following command in `uaac`.
 The `rabbit_client` is an Oauth client in UAA that we use to obtain a token on behalf of the end user.
   ```
   uaac token owner get rabbit_client $USERNAME -s rabbit_secret -p $PASSWORD